 Kafka Capture Point requires minimum JRE 8 to function.
+Java 11 is recommended.

 Configuring Interaction Server to load JVM and required libraries

 In the Interaction Server Application object, on the Applications Options tab, add the following jar files to the -Djava.class.path option in the jvm-options section: